AdamCurley/CS655PasswordCracker/README.md

 # CS655PasswordCracker
 Password Cracker Mini Project for CS655

-1. ssh in to 5 worker nodes and 1 master node.
+1. ssh into 5 worker nodes and 1 master node.

 Use setup.sh to install jdk on every node:
 ```